ollibeyer/adhoc-custom-image-classification/README.md

 # Adhoc Custom Image Classification
 This is a simple project to create an adhoc custom image classifier.
 It furthermore allows you to create a custom dataset with a few clicks only.
-The image classification itself is based on Tensorflow and the MobileNetv2 in particular.
+The image classification itself is based on [Tensorflow](https://www.tensorflow.org) and the [MobileNetV2](https://arxiv.org/pdf/1801.04381v4.pdf) in particular.

 ## Getting Started